Foster Griffin

 Fred Foster Griffin (born July 27, 1995) is an American professional baseball pitcher for the Yomiuri Giants of Nippon Professional Baseball (NPB).
-He previously played in Major League Baseball (MLB) with the Kansas City Royals and Toronto Blue Jays.
+He has previously played in Major League Baseball (MLB) with the Kansas City Royals and Toronto Blue Jays.
+The Royals selected him in the first round of the 2014 MLB draft, and he made his MLB debut with the team in 2020.
+After his debut, he had Tommy John surgery.
+After a brief return to the majors in 2022, he signed with Yomiuri.
+He was an NPB All-Star in 2025.